What You Should Know about Cervical Exams during Pregnancy

 • the baby’s station (one aspect of their position in the pelvis).
 Some babies begin to move lower into the pelvis late in pregnancy (you may have heard this referred to as the baby “dropping”).
 Labor contractions are the primary way that babies move down through the pelvis, so this measurement doesn’t mean very much prior to labor.

 Remember - the answers to all these questions just tell us what is happening right now.
-Based on this information, clinicians CANNOT predict with any accuracy:

 • when you will go into labor